ktorio/ktor-documentation/codeSnippets/snippets/client-timeout/README.md

 ```bash
 ./gradlew :simulate-slow-server:run
 ```
-In this example, a server adds a two second delay to each response.
+In this example, a server adds a two-second delay to each response.

 Then, send a client request by executing the following command in a repository's root directory:
 ```bash